Ironman Training Primer

 Weekdays- Assumed on trainer due to shortened daylight hours.

-15 minutes at easy pace to start out.
+Warm up: 15 minutes at easy pace to start out.
 Include 4 x 30” of fast spinning with 1:30 recovery between each.

 Drill Set: Single Leg Drills.
 10 x 30” with one leg pedaling, the other on a chair or on back of the trainer.
 30” transition to the other leg.
 Once set includes both legs having pedaled for a 30” period.